-Since its founding in 1973, the Damariscotta River Association (now Coastal Rivers Conservation Trust) has developed from a small advocacy organization with a clear and important cause – the protection of a gem in Midcoast Maine from inappropriate development – into a highly effective membership organization with a record of achievement.
+Both parent organizations developed from small advocacy organizations with a clear and important cause – the protection of a gem in Midcoast Maine from inappropriate development – into highly effective membership organizations, each with their own records of achievement.